rercek/Q_sensor-review/README.md

 ### Temperature

 During the campaign, the temperature variation in the room for all sensors (i.e. max temp minus min temp) was  6° (+/-1°).
 As shown in the figures below, all sensors give the same evolution of the room temperature during the experiment.
+However, the temperature values ​​are completely different and this difference will be analyzed further.

 ![Q_sensor temperatures](./images/Q_sensor_Temperatures.png)